-Proposal Comments allow construction to start earlier, which would ease congestion in the study area more quickly from its intersection with Highway 400 west to its intersection with Highway401/407 ETR.
-Modifying the existing environmental assessment process for the GTA West Transportation Corridor project would lead to more efficient design and construction phases and provide flexibility for the delivery model selected in the future.
+Proposal Comments allow construction to start earlier, which would ease congestion in the study area more quickly from its intersection with Highway 400 west to its intersection with Highway401/407 ETR. lead to more efficient design and construction phases and provide flexibility for the delivery model selected in the future.
 While we understand that the EA process for the GTA West Transportation Corridor project is lengthy, this project will have significant, unavoidable and permanent impacts to the existing natural heritage system and the Humber River and Etobicoke Creek watersheds and could exacerbate risks to natural hazards, and negatively impact drainage patterns, wildlife habitat and the surrounding landscape.
 It is unclear how the proposed modifications to the process will lead to more efficient design and construction phases.
-The preliminary/detail design and consultation Comments required to complete preliminary/detail design and consultation as a requirement of conditions outlined in the regulation.
-This would include • completing field investigations and collecting technical information that would be documented in the reports noted below • continuing public and stakeholder consultation consistent with previous commitments • continuing consultation with Indigenous communities Design Completion: Field investigations and technical information at this stage should be comprehensive to ensure the Environmental Conditions report is complete and the preliminary design is based on appropriate information.
+The preliminary/detail design and consultation Comments Ministry of Transportation would still be required to complete preliminary/detail design and consultation as a requirement of conditions outlined in the regulation.
+This would include completing field investigations and collecting technical information that would be documented in the reports noted below continuing public and stakeholder consultation consistent with previous commitments Design Completion: Field investigations and technical information at this stage should be comprehensive to ensure the Environmental Conditions report is complete and the preliminary design is based on appropriate information.
 Specific design nuances, impacts, and construction methodologies are not required at this time.
 However, enough information needs to be collected and determined to ensure the preliminary design is feasible, based on actual existing conditions and manages all natural features and hazards within the alignment.
 The proposed Environmental Conditions report appears to be similar to the current IEA report as it will document previous work up to preliminary design.
 Will any steps be eliminated in the proposed process?
 What status will a published Environmental Conditions report have?
-Will MECP approve it and at what point would the public or interested stakeholders be allowed to comment?
-Specifically, this streamlined process would require the Ministry of Transportation to prepare an Environmental Conditions report.
-This report would be documentation of all work completed from the start of the project up until the completion of the preliminary design phase.
-The report would help expedite timelines and provide certainty in the process, which in turn Selection of the Future Delivery Model Through the current IEA process, the Minister typically issues Conditions of Approval and as such, Ministerial directives ensure that certain requirements at the design stage are met by MTO.
+Will MECP approve it and at what point would the public or interested stakeholders be allowed to comment? would require the Ministry of Transportation to prepare an Environmental Conditions report.
+This report would be documentation of all work completed from the start of the Selection of the Future Delivery Model Through the current IEA process, the Minister typically issues Conditions of Approval and as such, Ministerial directives ensure that certain requirements at the design stage are met by MTO.
 The process being described in the ERO posting seems to be moving towards a self-regulating process.
 It is recommended that the provisions in the proposed regulation provide certainty that the interests of TRCA will be addressed by MTO.
 Additionally, the regulation should require a transparent process to resolve issues.